DeciusWoodson-FS/NodeJS_MongoDB/READMe.md

 This project focuses on creating a RESTful API built with NodeJS, Express, and Mongoose to manage stores and their associated products.
 This project has full CRUS(Create, Read, Update, Delete) operations and data modeling for a "has-a" relationship, where a store can have many products.

+## Update 11.15

+Added functionality to filter the products within the store by their associated categories(Grocery, Electronics, Apparel, Other) and further filtering by price range.
+I've also added pagination to have products appear on pages with limits to how many products can appear on said page.
+Currently the default limit is set to 10.

 ## Tech Stack

 **Server**: [NodeJS](https://nodejs.org/en)